tooveo/atom-ruby/README.md

 ## Usage

-You may use SDK in two different ways:
+You may use the SDK in two different ways:

 1. High level "Tracker" - contains in-memory storage and tracks events based on certain parameters.
 2. Low level - contains 2 methods: putEvent() and putEvents() to send 1 event or a batch respectively.